Garden Grove, California: Education

-King of Kings Lutheran School is a Christian school (3K-8th grade) of the Wisconsin Evangelical Lutheran Synod (WELS) in Garden Grove.
+King of Kings Christian Academy is an accredited private school (preK–8th grade) associated with the Wisconsin Evangelical Lutheran Synod (WELS) in Garden Grove.

+Asahi Gakuen, a part-time Japanese school, leases La Quinta High School in Westminster (another high school operated by GGUSD) on Saturdays for its Orange County campus.
+Previously Bolsa Grande High, and later Santiago High, housed the Asahi Gakuen Orange County campus.

 Infrastructure

+Transportation

+The Orange County Transportation Authority (OCTA) operates 15 bus routes servicing 269 stops in Garden Grove.

+The OC Streetcar is planned to terminate at Harbor Transit Center at the intersection of Harbor Boulevard and Westminster Avenue.
+A future stop at the Willowick golf course has also been proposed.

 Emergency services

 The Garden Grove Police Department provides law enforcement, with mutual aid assistance offered at times by the Anaheim Police Department's helicopter and the Orange County Sheriff's Department Air Unit.